harrisoncramer/harrisoncramer.me/src/markdown-pages/building-a-chat-application-with-socketio.md

 ## Adding Rooms

 What if we wanted further separation between our users?
-For instance, what if we wanted users to be able to join specific rooms after joining our application—a common use case for a chatroom—in order to get messages.
+For instance, what if we wanted users to be able to join specific rooms after joining our application—a common use case for a chatroom—in order to get messages?
 We can accomplish this with SocketIO's "rooms" functionality.

 > Rooms are a server only construct.
 A client will not actually know what "rooms" they have joined.
 All of the work of joining a socket to a room and leaving a room is done on the server.